newmancroos/DotNet-Aspire-GenAI/README.md

 # DotNet-Aspire-GenAI

 ## .NET Aspire

+### What is .NET Aspire?
+Cloud-native development framework built on top of .NET platform to streamline and standardize the process of creating distrubuted, microservices-based apps.

 .NET Aspire is a cloud-ready stack and set of tools, templates, and NuGet packages designed to simplify the development of observable, production-ready, and distributed applications, particularly those with cloud-native architectures.

 <b>Purpose:</b><br/>